French hostage in Mali appeals for help from Paris

 It was not clear what MUJWA’s demands were, but Islamist groups in the Sahara have routinely demanded ransoms of millions of dollars to release hostages, and MUJWA has said France has paid ransoms in the past.

-A French foreign ministry spokesman confirmed it was Gilberto in the video.

-“We are aware of the pictures of our compatriot.
-We are currently examining the video to verify its authenticity and we remain completely mobilised to help him,” the spokesman said.
+African nations are drawing up plans to intervene in Mali where almost two-thirds of the country fell into Islamist hands after a coup toppled the government earlier this year.

-Mali’s Prime Minister, Cheick Modibo Diarra, arrived in Paris on Monday to hold talks with Foreign Minister Laurent Fabius on Tuesday about the possible African military intervention.
+Mali’s prime minister, Cheick Modibo Diarra, arrived in Paris on Monday to hold talks with Foreign minister Laurent Fabius on Tuesday about the possible military intervention.